cloudevents/spec/spec.md

 - `Timestamp` - Date and time expression using the Gregorian Calendar.
   - String encoding: [RFC 3339](https://tools.ietf.org/html/rfc3339).

-All content attributes MUST be of scalar type (e.g. string, integer) that have a string-encoding defined.
+All context attributes MUST be of scalar type (e.g. string, integer) that have a string-encoding defined.
 They MUST NOT be of complex type (e.g. structures, map).